 With a dental assisting career being determined as a practical pursuit, our attention can now go to what we want to come of that; an income.

 #2 – Making Money

 Although there are many motivations for career choices, by and large, it is to generate income.
-The same is surely true of those seeking a dental assistant career.
+The same is surely true of those seeking a dental assisting career.
 That’s just realistic in our world.
 Short of being born a trust fund baby, and not that there is anything wrong with that!